perbyhring/fhtml/readme.md

 It's pretty small.
 4.7kb gzipped.

+## Documentation / Disclaimer

+This library is not properly documented.
+And probably won't be.
+Ever.
+You should consider this library nothing more than a little experiment from a random person on the internet.

+I mean, I use it.
+But I also made it.
+So I also know when **not** to use it.
+You don't, so perhaps you should use something else.

+With that out of the way, here's how you use it XD

 ## Import
 ```
 import html from '@perbyhring/fhtml'
 ```
-I like to import the libraray as `html` because then I can use the lit-html syntax-highliger in vscode to make my templates look `<🐱>purrrrty</🐱>`.
+I like to import the libraray as `html` because then I can use the lit-html syntax-highlighter in vscode to make my templates look `<🐱>purrrrty</🐱>`.

 ## The basic idea